Troubleshooting

 Solution: Export a new settings file with the same settings.

-A screenshot of the invalid version error popup in Mozilla Firefox.
+A screenshot of the invalid version error popup.

 Invalid value of [key]: [value]